chrisk123/flipfolio-app/README.md

-# flippr-mvp
+# FlipFolio Mobile
-Utility for resellers to easily keep track of acquisitions and expenditures
+Utility for flippers/resellers to keep track of item acquisitions, expenditures, and profits on-the-go with a modern and user-friendly interface.